King Thutmose III

 The Campaigns

 The word of Egypt’s triumph reached Assyria, prompting the ruler of that nation to send presents to King Thutmose, who recorded them in his war records as proof of his authority and glory.
-And all of King Thutmose III’s subsequent campaigns were to inspect the conditions of the countries he had conquered and the loyalty of the princes to him, as well as to bring a large amount of wood that the Egyptian countries lacked, and the 8th campaign, which he carried out in the 32nd year, was one of his greatest campaigns.
-Where he only achieved what he had hoped for, namely, reaching the Euphrates River and subjugating all of the surrounding lands, and King Thutmose III documented his success in this war in the painting (Jabal Barkal).
+All of King Thutmose III’s subsequent campaigns were to inspect the conditions of the countries he had conquered and the loyalty of the princes to him, as well as to bring a large amount of wood that the Egyptian countries lacked, and the 8th campaign, which he carried out in the 32nd year, was one of his greatest campaigns.

-King Thutmose III Achievements:
+King Thutmose III’s Achievements:

 Many temples were erected at Thebes by King Tuthmose III, including two temples near the Temple of Hatshepsut in Deir el-Bahari.
 He also finished the temple (Habu) that Hatshepsut had begun, and he built the temple of the god Ptah in Memphis, which contains three rooms, the first for Ptah, the second for Hathor, the goddess of Thebes, and the third for the goddess Semekht, the god Ptah’s wife, where she is represented by a statue with a lioness’ head on top of the sun disc.
-He erected seven obelisks, most of which can be seen throughout the world’s cities, including one in London and another in New York.

 Tuthmosis III’s death (his tomb):

 After fifty-four years of rule, Tuthmosis III died at the age of 82.
 His tomb is No. 34 in the Valley of the Kings, where he is one of the Valley of the Kings’ first kings to build tombs for himself.
-Tuthmosis III’s tomb, designated by the scientific symbol Kv34, is a carved-in-rock mausoleum distinguished for the beauty of its coordination and correctness of design and implementation.
-Stairs lead to a lofty room and stairs go to a huge lower room that houses the sarcophagus.
-Drawings of ancient Egyptian religious monuments and writings inscribed in hieroglyphs from the Book of the Dead adorn the walls of the chambers.